 There are too many dogs housed in cold damp kennels and a few unfortunate dogs have no shelter at all.
 Animals suffer just as much in cold damp winter condition as humans do.

 Ignorance is a poor excuse for what is cruel neglect of animals in winter.
 It takes little extra time to give a dog a dry insulated kennel.
 It may mean only a bit of carpentry to repair holes and leaks and provide an insulated bed such as straw that can be changed every week.
+Shelter must be big enough for them to stand up, turn around and lie down in a natural position.
+It also needs to be clean and well ventilated, and not too draughty.

 Like humans, dogs are better able to face winters chills if they are well fed.
 Dogs are often fed once a day.
 In winter it would be much better if they were fed with half their daily allowance in the morning and the other half at night.
 Remember that they should have more feed in winter because of the extra energy needed to keep warm.